-- (a) a rate equal to the basic salary within the meaning of the Workers Rehabilitation and Compensation Act 1988; - (b) the rate of the offender's normal weekly earnings, if any, within the meaning of section 69 of the Workers Rehabilitation and Compensation Act 1988. - (2) Despite subsection (1), an offender performing community work in compliance with a community correction order is not to be taken to be a worker for the purposes of section 84(3) of the Asbestos-Related Diseases (Occupational Exposure) Compensation Act 2011 if he or she is a worker for the purposes of section 84(3) of that Act by reason only of the application of subsection (1) of this section. - (3) An offender is taken to be performing community work for the purposes of this section if he or she is - (a) performing a required activity; or - (b) making a required journey. - (4) For subsection (3)(a), an offender is taken to be performing a required activity if he or she is - (a) reporting to the offender's probation officer for the purposes of performing community service in accordance with a community correction order; or s.
-42AZ Part 5B - Community Correction Orders (b) - ming community service in lance with a community correction or (c) under educat progra ordance with a condition imposed section 42AP(1)(d), attending an tional, rehabilitation or other im in accordance with a community tion order; or (d) doing something else - (i) at the request or direction of, or with the express or implied authority of, the offender's probation officer or supervisor; and (ii) that is related to performing community service in accordance with a community correction order.
-(5) For subsection (3)(b) - (a) a required journey is a journey made for the purposes of, or in connection with, required activity; but (b) a journey is not taken to be a required journey by reason only of the fact that it is for the purpose of enabling an offender to travel - (i) from his or her place of residence to the place at which he or she is s.
-42AZ required to perform a required activity; or
+- (a) a rate equal to the basic salary within the meaning of the Workers Rehabilitation and Compensation Act 1988; - (b) the rate of the offender's normal weekly earnings, if any, within the meaning of section 69 of the Workers Rehabilitation and Compensation Act 1988. - (2) Despite subsection (1), an offender performing community work in compliance with a community correction order is not to be taken to be a worker for the purposes of section 84(3) of the Asbestos-Related Diseases (Occupational Exposure) Compensation Act 2011 if he or she is a worker for the purposes of section 84(3) of that Act by reason only of the application of subsection (1) of this section. - (3) An offender is taken to be performing community work for the purposes of this section if he or she is - (a) performing a required activity; or - (b) making a required journey. - (4) For subsection (3)(a), an offender is taken to be performing a required activity if he or she is - (a) reporting to the offender's probation officer for the purposes of performing community service in accordance with a community correction order; or

+- (b) performing community service in accordance with a community correction order; or - (c) in accordance with a condition imposed under section 42AP(1)(d), attending an educational, rehabilitation or other program in accordance with a community correction order; or - (d) doing something else - (i) at the request or direction of, or with the express or implied authority of, the offender's probation officer or supervisor; and - (ii) that is related to performing community service in accordance with a community correction order. - (5) For subsection (3)(b) - - (a) a required journey is a journey made for the purposes of, or in connection with, a required activity; but - (b) a journey is not taken to be a required journey by reason only of the fact that it is for the purpose of enabling an offender to travel - - (i) from his or her place of residence to the place at which he or she is required to perform a required activity; or